 Alexandra Matish joined Academic Human Resources in June of 2008.
-Prior to coming to University of Michigan, Alexandra worked as an Assistant General Counsel at Wayne State University, where she focused on labor and employment law and collective bargaining issues.
+Prior to coming to University of Michigan, she worked as an Assistant General Counsel at Wayne State University, where she focused on labor and employment law and collective bargaining issues.
 Alexandra also worked as a union-side attorney in a law firm specializing in public sector labor law in educational settings.
-Alexandra has a Bachelor's degree in International Relations from James Madison College at Michigan State University and a Juris Doctor from University of Detroit Mercy School of Law.
-Alexandra is the contract administrator for the labor contract with the Lecturers' Employee Organization (LEO).
+Alexandra has a Bachelor’s degree in International Relations from James Madison College at Michigan State University and a Juris Doctor from University of Detroit Mercy School of Law.
+She is the contract administrator for the labor contract with the Lecturers’ Employee Organization (LEO).
 Her current responsibilities also include, LEO and GEO general contract administration and advising units on faculty personnel matters.

-Tammy Deane - Business Administrator
+Tammy Deane, M.B.A. - Business Administrator

-Rachael Richmond - Academic Human Resource Specialist
+Tiffany Fox – Academic Human Resource Specialist